-Counseling -The questioning, counseling, or reprimanding of any student by any member of the staff in an effort to call attention to and change student behavior.
+Conferencing -The questioning, counseling, or reprimanding of any student by any member of the staff in an effort to call attention to and change student behavior.

 Removal from class - A student may be removed from a class by the teacher for classroom disruptions, and the teacher will provide a written reason(s) in a timely manner.
 Students are to report directly to the school office.
-The principal will address the situation.
+The principal or assistant principal will address the situation.